 But while both the decline in reported cases as well as our response to the pandemic may be admirable, the coronavirus is unfortunately not predictable.
 It’s an understatement to state that it’s made us rethink our entire understanding of economic and industry factors, not the least of which is our housing market in Utah.
 And Salt Lake City is an excellent example.
 Home sales suffered a sharp decrease in the third quarter of 2021 in our capital city; and a year later home sales are still declining quarter over quarter as the graph at the beginning of the article shows.
 Declining home sales coupled with strong demand, really shows that the supply of houses is very low.

-LDS Affiliation And Utah Real Estate
+Religious Affiliation And Utah Real Estate

 Despite the increased focus on economic development and the tech boom, there’s one factor that’s virtually synonymous with Utah: the Church of Latter Day Saints (Mormons).
 Over 2.1 million Utah residents currently identify as LDS—close to 70 percent of our entire population.
-And with over 5,200 congregations and almost 15 temples in the state, it’s fair Utah has historically been the very heartbeat of the LDS movement.
+And with over 5,200 congregations and almost 15 temples in the state and growing, it’s fair Utah has historically been the very heartbeat of the LDS movement.
 But how does this affect the real estate market?

 One way Utah is affected is the the people in this religion love to have large families, and many of the children of these large families want to stay in Utah and have large families.
 We have strong internal growth in Utah.